AndersGn/mau_da642e/README.md

 # mau_da642e
 School Assignment: DA642E VT24, AI and Data Management for IoT

+# Directory Structure
+The individual Lab files are found under the Labs/LabX/ folders

 How to run the Lab files:

 * Install [VSCode](https://code.visualstudio.com/)